Bisalpur, Pilibhit: Location

 Bisalpur is located at coordinates, 28.3°N 79.8°E. It has an average elevation of 156 metres.
 The distance between Bisalpur and Bareilly is 43 km and Bisalpur to Pilibhit city is 38 km.

 Bisalpur is connected to Pilibhit city and Shahjahanpur through State Highway 29.
 The Pilibhit Junction railway station also connects these cities on the Bareilly–Lakhimpur line, under the administration of the North Eastern Railways.
 There are express trains to Lucknow.
 Bisalpur is located at the junction of NH 731K with NH 730B and NH 730C.

 Features

-Agriculture is well developed in the Bisalpur area.
-Cultivated crops in Bisalpur Tehsil include wheat, rice and sugarcane.
-Bisalpur is known for its sugar factory and the shop Mahavir Sweets, Brahmanand Jewellers and Anoop Gupta (National Insurance).
+Agriculture is well-developed in the Bisalpur area.
+Cultivated crops in Bisalpur Tehsil include wheat, rice, and sugarcane.

-Government Primary School in village Chandpura, is one of the most beautiful and well developed school in the tehsil Bisalpur.
-It was developed by its Principal Mr Santosh Kumar Gangwar.

 Bisalpur is currently the largest Assembly seat of Pilibhit.

 Bisalpur is known for its annual Ram Leela Dushera festival and the Gulashwar Nath Temple said to be made by Kunti in Mahabharat Kal.

 Bara Patthar Chouraha is a historical place in Bisalpur, visited by Tatya Tope during the Indian Rebellion of 1857.